 5. A few shingle style homes have towers and turrets

 6. An open floor plan

-An open floor plan that opens to a rear patio/terrace… and on the inside, another set of sliding doors that lead to the kitchen/dining area (Plan #161-1038).
+This open floor plan leads to a rear patio/terrace through glass doors … and on the inside, a set of sliding doors leads to the kitchen/dining area (Plan #161-1038).

 The Shingle Style House Plan… in the Beginning

 Described as the “first modern American house style,” the shingle style house plan looked to earlier Colonial home architecture for inspiration in some of its structural elements.

 One of its major pioneers was John Calvin Stevens, who designed hundreds of buildings in Maine in the shingle and Colonial Revival styles.
 Stevens, who could not afford to enroll at MIT, instead worked under the tutelage of Maine architect Francis Fassett and then established his own firm.

 In 1889, Stevens illustrated a study on the shingle style called Examples of American Domestic Architecture.
 Among his many designs was the studio/home of Winslow Homer, the great American landscape artist.
 Stevens worked on the carriage house on Homer’s property in Prouts Neck, Maine and created a comfortable home, whose most unique feature was a balcony that ran the width of the building.
 From 1884 until his death in 1910, Homer lived in this house – it was here that he painted many of his masterpieces.

 Other leading architects - among them Frank Lloyd Wright, Stanford White, Peabody & Stearns, and Charles McKim (of McKim, Mead & White – also worked in the shingle style.
 They adapted the simplicity of the Colonial style with the addition of large porches and bands of horizontal windows.
 They also took advantage of the flexibility of the shingle to incorporate curves and rounded dormers in their designs.